Kroc/v80/bin/wla-dx/README.txt

    .SECTION "Init" SIZE 100 FREE

-It’s possible to force WLALINK to align the "FREE", "SEMIFREE" and "SUPERFREE" sections by giving the alignment as follows:
+It’s possible to force WLALINK to align the sections by giving the alignment as follows:

    .SECTION "Init" SIZE 100 ALIGN 4 FREE